 There are things which you can do at the scene of an accident, if bitten or attacked by a dog, which can help your case when you are claiming compensation for dog bite injuries further down the line.

 Firstly photograph your dog bite attack injury, including the date stamp if you can.
-Note down all of the details you can observe about the injury you can at the time, as its surprising what details you can forget later on.
-Talk to any witnesses and get their contact details as they may be required to give evidence to support your claim if you sue for criminal injuries compensation in regards to your dog bite.
+Note down all of the details you can observe about the injury you can at the time.
+It could be surprising what details you can forget later on.
+Talk to any witnesses and get their contact details too.
+They may be required to give evidence to support your claim if you sue for criminal injuries compensation in regards to your dog bite.
 If it is possible, exchange contact details with the dog’s owner as well.
-All of this information will help your solicitor collect usable evidence to support your personal injury claims case further down the line.
+All of this information will help your solicitor collect usable evidence.
+This could support your personal injury claims case further down the line.

 The Dangerous Dogs Act 1991 bans four breeds of dogs from being owned in the UK.
 This includes the Pit Bull Terrier, Japanese Tosa, Dogo Argentino and Fila Brasileiro.
 All of these dog breeds are fighting breeds with incredible jaw strength.